 Through the fabulous book 'Wonder', we are linking our anti-bullying theme with 'Choose Kind'.

-This term, we are going to be developing our skills in gymnastics.
+This term, we are going to be developing our skills in multi skills and swimming.

 We will begin to explore coding.

 We have started to investigate and discuss internet safety.

 We will study the history of computers from World War Two to the present.

 We are using the green screen and Immersion room in literacy , RE and topic.